aji/libunicorn/README.md

-# libchat
+# libunicorn

 This was created partially out of frustration with the lack of a quality IRC client library.
 I guess maybe I'm just too picky...

-The goal of libchat is to provide a flexible API for dealing with the IRC protocol.
-While the focus is on clients, libchat is flexible enough to be used by servers as well (even TS6 servers where libchat has no knowledge of TS6). libchat's primary functionality lies in its parsers and formatters which convert IRC messages (as described by the grammar in RFC 1459) to and from C strings.
-In theory, any protocol which uses IRC-like messages (i.e. ":sender COMMAND arg arg :long arg") could make use of the parsers and formatters in libchat.
+The goal of libunicorn is to provide a flexible API for dealing with the IRC protocol.
+While the focus is on clients, libunicorn is flexible enough to be used by servers as well (even TS6 servers where libunicorn has no knowledge of TS6). libunicorn's primary functionality lies in its parsers and formatters which convert IRC messages (as described by the grammar in RFC 1459) to and from C strings.
+In theory, any protocol which uses IRC-like messages (i.e. ":sender COMMAND arg arg :long arg") could make use of the parsers and formatters in libunicorn.

 # Dependencies

-libchat currently depends only on libmowgli-2.
-Although libchat only uses a small subset of the features in libmowgli-2, the library was created to be used with applications that will make use of libmowgli-2.
+libunicorn currently depends only on libmowgli-2.
+Although libunicorn only uses a small subset of the features in libmowgli-2, the library was created to be used with applications that will make use of libmowgli-2.